josephjquinn/asl-model/README.md

 # Hand Gesture Recognition using Mediapipe and Random Forest Classifier

-Hand Gesture Recognition is a project aimed at recognizing hand gestures in real-time using computer vision techniques and machine learning algorithms.
+This project is aimed at recognizing hand gestures in real-time using computer vision techniques and machine learning algorithms.
 This project utilizes the Mediapipe library for hand tracking and landmark detection, and a Random Forest classifier for gesture classification.

 ## Table of Contents